When I first started marketing online, I heard a lot about branding. Most of it didn’t make sense. One coach even sneered, “Brand? Schmand.”

 “I do the same thing a lot of people do.
 But I do it differently.”

-And now I will plunge into the deep end and say something even more bodacious and outrageous and controversial.
-I will say that being memorable won’t get you more business if you’re an online service.
-It’s about building the relationship and sending a compelling message through your copy.
+A bright-colored beach towel won’t get you more business if you’re an online service-based business.
+It’s about building a relationship by sending a compelling message through your copy.
 It’s about being credible.